-8. On November 24, 2009, LEAN sent a Notice of Violation to Baton Rouge, EPA, and the State of Louisiana.
+8. On November 24, 2009, LEAN sent a Notice of Violation to Baton Rouge, the U.S. Environmental Protection Agency ("EPA"), and the State of Louisiana.
 LEAN sent a revised notice to those same entities on December 21, 2009.
 The Notice and Revised Notice clearly detailed Baton Rouge's violations of the Clean Water Act.